simonespa/algorithms-and-data-structures/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+Thanks for taking the time to raise a feature request!
+Please fill out this form as completely as possible.

+**Describe the feature you'd like to request**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what your idea is and what use case it satisfy.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.